-The storage space below may be configured with multiple pull-out drawers or a combination of drawers and bins.
+The storage space below a tool cart may be configured with multiple pull-out drawers or a combination of drawers and bins.
 It may also include shelving.
-You can move a trolley-type cart to a designated spot for tool storage, or you can load it up with the tools you’ll need for a specific project—say, detailing a car—and then pull it out to the driveway to keep all your items within reach.
+A trolley-type cart can move to a designated spot for tool storage or hold all the tools necessary for a specific project—say, detailing a car—and then the user can pull it out to the driveway to keep everything within reach.

 Rolling Tool Chest

-In an automotive garage, you might find multiple rolling tool chests lining the walls, each chock full of the small precision tools a mechanic needs to work on various vehicles.
-This type of tool storage can also come in handy in a woodworker’s workshop.
-Its shallow drawers are ideal for storing fasteners, bits, and other small supplies that can be difficult to find if they’re dumped in a box or bag.
+In an automotive garage, this type of mobile tool storage chest might line the walls, with each unit chock full of the small precision tools a mechanic needs to work on various vehicles.
+It can also come in handy in a woodworker’s workshop.
+The shallow drawers are ideal for storing fasteners, bits, and other small supplies that can be difficult to find if they’re dumped in a box or tool bag.

 Rolling Tool Box Stool

-The stool’s storage can be as simple as a single shelf above the wheelbase, where you can keep a couple of hand tools, or a series of drawers and bins for storing more items.
-Having a stool that you can both sit on and stash your tools beneath is just as convenient as wearing a tool belt and even more comfortable on your back.
+The stool’s storage can be as simple as a single shelf above the wheelbase, where it can hold a couple of hand tools, or a series of drawers and bins for storing more items.
+Having a stool for both sitting and stashing tools underneath is just as convenient as wearing a tool belt—and even more comfortable for the user’s back.

 Rolling Tool Box With Workbench

 Another popular material for rolling tool boxes is heavy molded resin, which withstands being caught in an occasional shower.
-Remember if the tool box does not say it’s waterproof, rain or water from a lawn sprinkler could seep into drawers or cabinet doors and rust the tools inside.
+Remember, if the tool box does not say it’s waterproof, rain or water from a lawn sprinkler could seep into drawers or cabinet doors, causing rust on the tools inside.

 Size and Shape